turingschool/backend-curriculum-site/module2/lessons/cart_implementation.markdown

 Double check to see that our tests are still passing, and we should be in good shape!

+## Checkin and Review

+* Why fuss with all of this PORO business?
+* "Where" does PORO data live?
+* How do I add a flash message to a view?
+* How did we use `before_action` to refactor our controllers?

 ## You want more?

 #### Showing the cart